 Best Value Seats at Rogers Centre

-Blue Jays tickets are not exactly in demand.
+Blue Jays tickets are back in demand, but there are still lots of seats to be had.
 What that means is you can find great value tickets to games at Rogers Centre.
-The best crowds will be when the Red Sox and Yankees are in town, but most of the fans will be cheering for the visitor.
+The best crowds will be when the Red Sox and Yankees are in town, but many of the fans will be cheering for the visitor.

-Really the infield upper deck seats aren’t too bad, and for most games they face for the price of a couple of beers.
+Really the infield upper deck seats aren’t too bad, and for most games they go for the price of a couple of beers.
 They do have a strange element where there is a metal bar between each row.
+You may have seen this at places like Shea and the old Yankee Stadium, but I think this is the only place with these bars in every row.
+I don’t think they will be in your way, it’s just odd and worth noting.ent where there is a metal bar between each row.
 You may have seen this at places like Shea and the old Yankee Stadium, but I think this is the only place with these bars in every row.
 I don’t think they will be in your way, it’s just odd and worth noting.

 The Massive Scoreboard and Hotel Restaurant – via Flickr user jimcchou